MidnightPavlaka635920/Minecraft-ModM/README.md

 # Minecraft-ModM
 A CLI tool for managing Minecraft mods/plugins for servers.
 ## About
-Thos project targets server owners, because it might be hard to install mods/plugins in a CLI server interface.
+This project targets server owners, because it might be hard to install mods/plugins in a CLI server interface.
 I had that problem, and I hated when I had to update my server.
 So, this is the solution.
 ## Dependencies
 - libcurl
 ## Binary name